lukalafaye/horiana-rag/README.md

 - Change pubmed logo in rag workflow
 - Add tests
-- Lint and format code properly
 - Comment all methods / functions
+- Make it work with bedrock